Juvenile Diabetes Cure Alliance

 The Juvenile Diabetes Cure Alliance (JDCA) is a registered 501(c)(3) non-profit organization dedicated to developing a Practical Cure for type 1 diabetes.
 The organization advocates for increasing type 1 diabetes cure research and publishes reports on a variety of related topics, including research progress, fundraising utilization, and donor priorities.
 Established in 2010, the organization’s home office is in New York City and it focuses primarily on activity within the United States.

 Activities include research, publishing, and advocating for T1D donors.
 All activities serve the nonprofit's ultimate purpose of bringing about what the organization calls a "Practical Cure" for type 1 diabetes.

 The organization defines a Practical Cure as any solution that gives people living with the disease the chance to live a normal, unrestricted life.
 The clinical requirements of a Practical Cure are defined by those living with T1D who understand the daily burden.
 Practical Cure requirements include testing blood sugars once a week or less, eating an unrestricted diet, a greatly reduced and simple regimen of medication, sleeping worry-free, experiencing minimal to no diabetes side effects, and experiencing fast recovery from surgeries.

 History

 The JDCA was founded in 2010 by Brian Kelly, former Chairman of the Board of Activision Blizzard, after his son was diagnosed with type 1 diabetes at the age of two.
 Kelly founded the organization to accelerate a cure for type 1 diabetes within his son’s lifetime.
 At the time of its founding, the JDCA adopted a business, results-focused perspective in an effort to hold major diabetes fundraising nonprofit organizations accountable for the absence of measurable progress tracking and a lack of transparency to the donor public.
-One key theme maintained as the organization has evolved is that donor priorities and the utilization of funds by major fundraisers should be aligned.

-As of 2024, the JDCA has published over 500 reports on topics related to finding a cure for type 1 diabetes.
-These reports include updates to existing human clinical trials with the potential to become Practical Cures, financial analysis of the top nonprofit organizations, breaking news in T1D research, and others.